chronicleprotocol/documentation/docs/validators/upgrading.md

 </details>

 :::danger
-If upgrading from 0.2.x to 0.3.x, please read below!
+If upgrading from 0.2.x to 0.3.x, please use the helper script, or manually update your `generated-values.yaml` as per the steps above
 :::

 <details>
-<summary>Upgrading from `0.2.x` to `0.3.4` (`upgrade.sh`)</summary>
+<summary>Upgrading using the helper script (`upgrade.sh`)</summary>

-## Upgrading from 0.2.x to 0.3.x
+## Upgrading using `upgrade.sh`

 :::warning
 Please be aware that the latest helm chart has been renamed from `feed` to `validator`.
 Please use the `upgrade.sh` script to upgrade your validator to the latest version.
 This version embeds `musig` into the `ghost` pod.
 The upgrader script will clean up the generated `values.yaml` file and remove the unecessary musig values.
 :::

-In order to upgrade a validator to the latest version, we will need to run a couple helm commands.

 To simplify the upgrade process, we have created a helper script that will upgrade your validator to the latest version.